null Shoes For Different Summer Occasions - Aquila

 There’s nothing wrong with thongs for the beach, but sometimes you want beach followed by something else.
 The pub, a nice restaurant, a beer garden, an evening event.
 Thongs aren’t going to cut it for most of those.
 You need something a bit more substantial.
 Espadrilles are one of our favourite summer beach shoes (they can also work great for picnics, longs drives and casual events).
 These are a great pick when it comes to men’s summer shoes with shorts.

 You could also invest in a pair of luxury sandals.
-Something like the SVEN will obviously work at the beach but, with cotton shorts and a white linen shirt, you could also wear them to a backyard barbecue.
+Something like the HANCOCK will obviously work at the beach but, with cotton shorts and a white linen shirt, you could also wear them to a backyard barbecue.
 Remember: men’s summer shoes are all about versatility.
 You don’t want to carry three pairs in your car every time you head outside.
 That’s what makes luxury beach slides so practical.

-Boat shoes
+Casual shoes

 Picnic shoes